Dana expeditions: First and second

-The expedition began in early 1920 in England, and Dana left the nation in 17 March for Gibraltar.
+The expedition began in early 1920 in England, and the first Dana left the nation in 17 March for Gibraltar.
 Schmidt joined the boat in Madeira and it had arrived in the Canary Islands by April.
 They left there on 11 April and arrived in the Sargasso Sea within seven days.
 Shortly thereafter, the crew began fishing large amounts of European eel larvae, searching for their breeding grounds.
 Before they could, the ship began to leak and was forced to travel to Charlotte Amalie, St. Thomas, for repairs.
 As a result of the failure, the East Asiatic Company agreed to give Schmidt another three months with the ship.
 They waited on St. Thomas for a month and returned to the Sargasso Sea in June.
 By then, however, the ship had missed the season where eel eggs were hatching.
 They caught 6,069 larvae of European eels, and 1,027 of American eel before the first expedition ended on July 4 in the Bermuda Islands.
 Dana was shortly returned to the East Asiatic Company in Charleston, South Carolina, and the group returned to Denmark.
 They still retained a majority of funds that had been raised but had not gotten definitive evidence to support the claim that European eels spawned in the Sargasso Sea.
 A second expedition left on August 30, 1921, with a similar aim.